Song of the Week: Tarantella

 Song of the Week

-The Tarantella is an upbeat Italian song and dance style characterized by light, quick steps, and tambourine-playing (note how we use wrist bells in class to mimic this!)
+The Tarantella is a style of upbeat Italian song and dance characterized by light, quick steps and tambourine-playing (note how we use wrist bells in The Music Class to mimic this!)
 The name “Tarantella" is believed to come from the disease “Tarantism” – a form of hysteria induced by the bite of a Tarantula spider.
 On the island of Taranto.
 And the only way to cure the disease is frenzied dancing.
 You read that right.
-Tarantella comes from Tarantism - where a Tarantula bites you on the island of Taranto and then you have to dance with Tambourines.
+Tarantella comes from Tarantism, where a Tarantula bites you on the island of Taranto, and then you have to dance with Tambourines.

-This folklore seems to not only be a hilarious situation to imagine, and some A+ alliteration, but also a positive prescription for dealing with being stuck indoors with small children for weeks on end.
+This folklore seems to be not only a hilarious situation to imagine, and some A+ alliteration, but also a positive prescription for entertaining toddlers.
 How about some fun, frenzied dancing to tucker everyone out and learn a little about traditional Italian music and dance at the same time!?

 Author Bio